r2devops/hub/jobs/deployer/README.md

       - remote: 'https://jobs.r2devops.io/latest/deployer.yml'
     ```
 1. Set the secret variable `SSH_PRIVATE_KEY` and `SSH_KNOWN_HOSTS`as CI/CD variables in [your Gitlab project](https://docs.gitlab.com/ee/ci/variables/README.html#project-cicd-variables){:target="_blank"}
-   if you need encrypted variables
+   if you need encrypted variables.

+    !!! info
+        `SSH_KNOWN_HOSTS` needs to contain the same data that we find in the file `.ssh/known_hosts`, this step is needed so that the SSH connection doesn't ask to add the server to `.ssh/known_hosts` as you wouldn't be able to interact with the terminal.

 1. Make sure that you have the deployer config file (`deploy.php` or `deploy.yaml`) in the root folder of your project, More info in [this guide](https://deployer.org/docs/getting-started.html){:target="_blank"}
 1. If you need to customize other part of the job (stage, variables, ...) 👉
    check the [jobs customization](/use-the-hub/#jobs-customization)